willfurnass/sheffield_hpc/hpc/getting-started.rst

 .. note::

-    Once you have obtained your iceberg username, you need to initialize your iceberg password to be the same as your normal password by using the CICS `synchronize passwords system <https://www.shef.ac.uk/cics/password>`_.
+    Once you have obtained your Iceberg username, you need to initialize your Iceberg password to be the same as your normal password by using the CICS `synchronize passwords system <https://www.shef.ac.uk/cics/password>`_.

 .. _connecting: